Apple’s New Ad Highlights iMessage Encryption

-It seems Apple is taking extra steps to protect the privacy of its users and the company is making sure everyone knows about it.
+It seems Apple is taking extra steps to protect the privacy of its users, and the company is making sure everyone knows about it.
 The Silicon Valley iPhone maker has recently released a handful of short ads, with each one addressing a different way Apple protects the data of its customers.
 Apple’s most recent privacy ad highlights encryption through the company’s messaging service, iMessage, according to a report from AppleInsider.

-The new ad is titled “Inside Joke” and shows a woman sitting in a nail salon getting a pedicure while surrounded by several other customers and nail technicians.
-The woman is completely engrossed in a conversation happening via iMessage on her iPhone XR and with every message that comes through, the woman begins to laugh harder and harder.
-Soon, something causes her laughter to stop and the woman looks concerned for a moment before bursting into fits of giggles all over again.
+The new ad is titled “Inside Joke,” and shows a woman sitting in a nail salon getting a pedicure while surrounded by several other customers and nail technicians.
+The woman is completely engrossed in a conversation happening via iMessage on her iPhone XR, and with every message that comes through, the woman begins to laugh harder and harder.
+Soon, something causes her laughter to stop, and the woman looks concerned for a moment before bursting into fits of giggles all over again.

 As the woman continues to laugh, the words “iMessage encrypts your conversations.
 Because not everyone needs to be in on the joke,” are shown on the screen before the campaign’s slogan “Privacy.
 That’s iPhone,” replaces them.